share-secrets-safely/cli/README.md

 #### Improved UX and basic Web of Trust controls

  * [ ] Assure that the error messages provided when we can't find a partition are better and specific to the use case.
  * [ ] Tree mode for lists of
    * [ ] recipients
    * [ ] resources
  * [ ] Configure web-of-trust options on per-partition basis and use that when encrypting.
-  - this includes an option to turn it off (i.e. something like `--always-encrypt`)
+   * this includes an option to turn it off (i.e. something like `--always-encrypt`)
  * [ ] Don't fail when listing recipients whose keys are not in the keychain
  * [ ] _Option to auto-import keys when encrypting resources (how does it work with WoT?)_

 ### Roadmap to 4.0
-#### Web of Trust for everyone

-The web-of-trust is powerful if used correctly, and helps to assure you are encrypting only for trusted keys.

- * [ ] Suggestion engine to learn how to encrypt for everyone in partition(s) with the least amount of work.
-It will suggest 'ownertrust' to well-connected people and make available everyone they signed for.
- * [ ] suggest to import keys or do it for the user
- * [ ] suggest to trust recipients or ((locally) sign) to make encryption possible
- * [ ] possibly allow to disable ownertrust using 'always-trust'

-### Roadmap to 5.0

 #### Adding the `extract` subcommand

 The `extract` capability makes it feasilbe to store secrets in structured files like YAML or JSON, as it allows to extract pieces of data in various ways.
-That way, you can easily substitute secrets into configuration files using the well-known `{{handlebar}}` syntax.
+Think `jq` but with native support for YAML files.

 #### Sub-Commands as standalone programs